DEC-Infrastructure/dec-event-checkin-app/README.md

-# dec-event-checkin-app
-A lightweight web application for event check-ins, allowing attendees to authenticate, verify, and mark their attendance seamlessly.

 # Event Check-In Interface

 A responsive web application for checking in attendees at community event.
 Built with vanilla HTML, CSS, and JavaScript.